 Soundproofing, sound absorption, mechanical decoupling and in some cases, sound masking, go hand-in-hand to create a fully acoustically treated space.

 For most office spaces, there are two main options: Retrofit or Re-Construction.

 For most, retrofitting provides the most suitable solution, as it allows businesses to address sonic issues whilst keeping the overall costs lower than that of a complete restructure or redesign.

-To soundproof a space the most commonly used products are floor underlay and wall mounted noise transmission barriers like our proprietary system.
-Floor underlay is a sound dampening composite which sits underneath existing flooring to reduce impact noise.
-On the other hand, wall mounted barriers can be installed over existing drywall and helps prevent sound transfer between rooms.
+To soundproof a space the most commonly used products are floor underlay and wall-mounted noise transmission barriers like our proprietary system.
+Floor underlay is a sound-dampening composite which sits underneath existing flooring to reduce impact noise.
+On the other hand, wall-mounted barriers can be installed over existing drywall and help prevent sound transfer between rooms.

 Sound absorption focuses on increasing the overall sound quality of a space, by reducing noise pollutants such as reverb and echo.
-This is usually achieved through acoustic products such as absorption panels and cladding.
+This is usually achieved through acoustic products such as absorption panels on the walls or ceiling.